rahbar11/Portfolio/README.md

 To edit hover color, transition duration, etc. you should edit the 'App.css' file which is also inside the 'src' folder.

 ## Contact
-You can hide the contact option from navigation bar by setting `contact` to `false` in the `portfolio` object.
+You can hide the contact option from the navigation bar by setting `contact` to `false` in the `portfolio` object.

 ## Test and Deploy
-Use `npm start` command to test your website live while editing.
+Use the `npm start` command to test your website live while editing.

-To deploy the website on GitHub, Open your repo settings and inside pages>source select the 'gh-pages' branch and click on save, Now copy the given URL and open the 'package.json' file and replace 'homepage' URL with your copied URL, Now use `npm run deploy` command to deploy your website with your changes.
+To deploy the website on GitHub, Open your repo settings and inside pages>source select the 'gh-pages' branch and click on save, Now copy the given URL and open the 'package.json' file and replace the 'homepage' URL with your copied URL, Now use `npm run deploy` command to deploy your website with your changes.